 How to plant seeds in vermiculite?

-As soon as you see that the seeds have sprouted, take the plastic off and transfer them to a bright location.
-When they have their first leaves use a chopstick or a pencil and transfer them to containers filled with good potting soil or directly into your garden if the weather is already right.
+Transfer the seedlings to containers filled with good potting soil or directly into your garden if the weather is already right.

 Water the little plants and let them grow into mature and healthy plants.
-Happy gardening!

 Good Morning Anna, Here’s a couple ideas that might help you: Used Parmessian Cheese or Herb containers for shaking your vermiculite over your seeds.
 I use the Parmesan Cheese container(s) when applying DE (Diatomaceous Earth) and I keep a few small garden rocks in it to keep it loose, also works great with Epsom salts, Dolomitic Limestone and other soil amending items.